Suh-Kyung-Duk2/coderbyte/README.md

 ##### How to use

 To use the ATM as a Client:
-- Once started, the ATM machine asks you to press the y value if you put the card in to the machine.
+- Once started, the ATM machine asks you to press "y" if you put the card in to the machine.
 - After card is inserted, Atm asks for card validation to ServerDB.
 - If the card is a valid, Atm asks you to enter a Pin number.
 - If the Pin number is valid, the ATM machine prints out a list of accounts tied to the card and asks the user to select an account.
-- After selecting an account, the ATM machine requires the user to choose between Account Balance, Deposition, Withdraw, and Exit.
+- After selecting an account, the ATM machine asks the user to choose between See Balance, Deposite, Withdraw and Exit.

 # Tutorial